Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime: Effective equations of motion and phenomenology

-For the case of a time-dependent background, we can obtain a solution one of two ways: directly integrating the EOMs, or using the canonical transformation in Eqs.~\eqref{eq:can-tr-1}-\eqref{eq:can-tr-4}.
+For the case of a time-dependent background, we can obtain a solution in one of two ways: directly integrating the EOMs, or using the canonical transformation in Eqs.~\eqref{eq:can-tr-1}--\eqref{eq:can-tr-4}.
 In either case, we will need to obtain a solution for $\rho$ by solving Eq.~\eqref{eq:rho-eom}.
-In general, this choice determines whether the mode amplitude will be purely decaying, or will contain oscilliatory behavior.
-Here we will seek purely growing solutions for $\rho$, choosing initial conditions such that oscilliatory behavior is minimized; in our case simply choosing $\rho = 1$ and $\dot{\rho} = 0$ is sufficient.
-Choosing a different initial amplitude for $\rho$ is in any case equivalent to re-scaling of the scale factor $a$, polymer scale, momentum, and time coordinate.
+In general, this choice determines whether the mode amplitude will be purely decaying or will contain oscillatory behavior.
+Here we will seek purely growing solutions for $\rho$, choosing initial conditions such that oscillatory behavior is minimized; in our case, simply choosing $\rho = 1$ and $\dot{\rho} = 0$ is sufficient.
+Choosing a different initial amplitude for $\rho$ is in any case equivalent to rescaling of the scale factor $a$, polymer scale, momentum, and time coordinate.

 For the case of a time-dependent background, the solutions can be obtained by transforming the ones with the time-independent background,

 where